MikroElektronika/mikrosdk_click_v2/clicks/gnssrtk2/details.md

 ---
-# GNSS RTK 2 click
+# GNSS RTK 2 Click

 > GNSS RTK 2 Click is a compact add-on board used to enhance the precision of position data derived from satellite-based positioning systems.
 This board features the ZED-F9R, a multi-band professional-grade GNSS module with integrated multi-band Real Time Kinematics (RTK) technology offering centimeter-level accuracy from u-blox.
 This module concurrently uses GNSS signals from all four GNSS constellations (GPS/QZSS, GLONASS, Galileo, and BeiDou) and provides a reliable multi-band RTK turnkey solution with up to 30Hz real-time position update rate and full GNSS carrier raw data.